OOOlledj/GoArchiver/README.md

 ## In development, no alpha, no beta ##

-Simple executable file to add all files in the directory to archieve Directories recognizes as single file (add to archieve with it's content)
+Simple executable file to add all files in the directory to archieve
+Directories recognizes as single file (add to archieve with it's content)
+Does not work with absolute paths, like "/home/user/test.txt"

 options to run:
 - -d <directory_path> set up diretory to work with; if not specified - work with current directory